 ABOUT HUB WEST BALTIMORE CDC

-HUB West Baltimore grew out of extended conversations with community organizations like the Fayette Street Outreach (who’s been doing incredible work for 30 years just south of the station), the Baltimore Transit Equity Coalition (formed in the wake of Governor Hogan’s decision to cancel the Red Line), and the HUB’s new partner organization, Edmondson Community Organization.
+HUB West Baltimore grew out of extended conversations with community organizations like the Edmondson Community Organization.
 Those conversations, along with meetings with city government leaders in economic development, housing and planning, identified a need for a community development corporation (or CDC) to focus on the immediate area around the station - some of the most disinvested census tracts in the state, yet an area with tremendous strengths and unlimited potential.
+The specific needs identified by those city and community leaders for the focus area included:

 • A Unified Voice: a loud and media-savvy voice from the community, speaking as one, arguing in favor of equity-aware development - both commercial and residential